top of page

 So there you have it.
 If you have any further questions, please Contact Me through this site or Facebook and I will be happy to answer all your questions.
 Thank you for reading and look forward to hearing from you.

 Michaela & Ricardo are your FULL SERVICE Real Estate Agents.
-Along with our Retirement Seminars, our over 20 years of combined experience Lakeside, and our network of area Professionals, we help guide you to from beginning to forever in your Retirement Journey to Lake Chapala, Mexico.
+With over 25 years of combined experience Lakeside, and our network of area Professionals, we help guide you to from beginning to forever in your Retirement Journey to Lake Chapala, Mexico.

-369 views0 comments
+392 views0 comments

 Recent Posts